expo/expo/docs/pages/accounts/account-types.md

 <ImageSpotlight alt="Enter a name of your new organization." src="/static/images/accounts/enter-name-org.jpg" style={{maxWidth: 720}} />

-After creating a new Organization, you are redirected to the new dashboard page.
-To associate projects with the Organization, you have to add the [Owner key](/versions/latest/config/app/#owner) under the `"expo"` key to your project's **app.json**.
+After creating a new Organization, you are redirected to the new dashboard page for the organization.
+To associate a new project with the Organization, you have to add the [Owner key](/versions/latest/config/app/#owner) under the `"expo"` key to your project's **app.json**.

 ### Converting Personal Accounts into Organizations